 You will be asked to leave the classroom if you use cell phone in class.
-All electronic devices (except approved medical devices, calculator, laptop) are banned from our classroom or instructor's office.
-Consult LBCC policy posted in classroom.
-This policy gives you a higher chance of success in Math 105.
+All electronic devices (except approved medical devices, graphing calculator) are banned from our classroom or instructor's office.
+This policy gives you a higher chance of success in Math 111.